 Return on Investment (ROI) For ABC/M Projects

-One of the questions managers ask when deciding for a ABC/M implementation is, what is the ROI on an ABC/M Project?
+One of the questions managers ask when deciding on an ABC/M implementation is, what is the ROI on an ABC/M Project?
 In other words:

-- When are we going to see results?
+When are we going to see the results?

 To answer this question, nothing better than quoting the ABC genius himself, Gary Cokins.